A handy guide to basic motorhome electrical maintenance

 Your RV or motorhome batteries are able to charge and discharge hundreds of times.
 However, people can damage their batteries and have to replace them prematurely.
 Avoid these common mistakes to help extend the lifespan of your battery:

 - Failing to charge your house batteries frequently or not charging them fully.
-This is the top reason why batteries needs to be replaced.
+This is the top reason why batteries need to be replaced.
 When batteries are discharging, acid and lead can create sulphate.
 This sulphate can slowly create a hard substance covering the positive and negative plates.
 Sulfation is the number one enemy to your battery.
 Keeping your batteries charged and watered when stored can avoid this process from happening.

 - Not adding water.
 Your lead acid batteries need water to avoid outgassing or electrolysis.
 Your battery will have vents to let out excess gas and water vapor.
 Submerging your battery’s lead plate will help prevent a breakdown.
 But be careful not to overfill beyond the split-level marker.
 Only use distilled water when adding water to your batteries (distilled = no salt or electrolytes).